C2DH/ranketwo-submissions/lessons/drafts/data.md

 Source: Wikimedia Commons contributors, "File:Blue-punch-card-front-horiz top-char-contrast-stretched.png," Wikimedia Commons, https://commons.wikimedia.org/w/index.php?title=File:Blue-punch-card-front-horiz_top-char-contrast-stretched.png&oldid=865403764

 STEP 2
 Now try this [beautiful emulator](https://masswerk.at/keypunch/) built by Austrian artist and web-designer Norbert Landsteiner.
-You can use the SYMBOLIC <!--because it uses EBCD--> configuration to type your name with help from a virtual [typewriter](https://en.wikipedia.org/wiki/Typewriter) and the emulator will punch the card for you.
+You can use the SYMBOLIC <!--because it uses EBCDIC--> configuration to type your name with help from a virtual [typewriter](https://en.wikipedia.org/wiki/Typewriter) and the emulator will punch the card for you.

 What is going on here?
 The emulator has integrated the knowledge that you (very probably) lacked in the previous exercice: an encoding scheme, i.e. the rules to follow to translate characters (or other data) as binary numbers or symbols.
 A scheme specifies which number represents which character, very much as the Morse code did, to get a digital, i.e. a both numerical and binary, representation of characters and text.

 The punch card of the above image, as well as the card you created using the emulator, use a scheme created by IBM in 1964: EBCDIC (for Extended Binary Coded Decimal Interchange Code), a [8-bit scheme](https://en.wikipedia.org/wiki/8-bit_computing) <!--explain: an architecture for representing information using chunks of 8 binary digits --> that assigned numbers from 0 to 255 (the largest number you can represent in 8 bits) to some common characters and symbols.
-We can imagine this as a 16 x 16 grid, where each symbol or character is represented by a specific position on the coordinate grid, respectively its numerical value. <!--If you want to see how exactly the EBCDIC character codes were mapped on the IBM punchcards, check out the insightful resources on punchcard history assembled by Douglas W. Jones: https://homepage.cs.uiowa.edu/~dwjones/ Two comments on this: 1) this resource is likely to not be accessible in 2 years time, however I made a copy on the internet archive, which guarantees a sustaineble URL 2) The page about punch cards is here: https://homepage.cs.uiowa.edu/~dwjones/cards/ and it would be important to suggest specific contents for the readers to check, first because otherwise they may be lost and second to give a concrete level to dig deeper in relation with what is presented above.
-However, all this may give more details than necessary-->
+We can imagine this as a 16 x 16 grid, where each symbol or character is represented by a specific position on the coordinate grid, respectively its numerical value.

 STEP 3
 Now, use once more the emulator to enter a longer description of yourself or a person you know well. <!--1 minute-->